What is basal cell carcinoma?

 Is basal cell carcinoma dangerous?

 While BCC rarely spreads (metastasizes) to other parts of the body, it can become locally invasive if left untreated.
 This means it can grow wide and deep into the skin, potentially affecting nearby bone and tissue, causing disfigurement and repeated recurrences.
+Early detection and treatment are crucial to prevent complications and minimize scarring.

 How is basal cell carcinoma treated at TMSC?